beakerbrowser/beakerbrowser.com/_docs/using-beaker/forking-sites.md

 <figure>
 <img src="/img/docs/tour-fork.png">
-<figcaption>Fork a site to make a duplicate which you control</figcaption>
+<figcaption>Fork a site to make a duplicate that you can publish to</figcaption>
 </figure>